Protecting the Global Marine Environment

 - Contacts

-EPA led the negotiations for the Protocol Concerning Pollution from Land-Based Sources and Activities (LBS Protocol), which was signed in 1999 in Aruba, Netherlands Antilles, and entered into force in 2010 at the Cartagena Convention.
-The LBS Protocol is a legally binding protocol to the Convention for the Protection and Development of the Marine Environment of the Wider Caribbean (Cartagena Convention).
+The U.S. is party to the Protocol Concerning Pollution from Land-Based Sources and Activities (LBS Protocol), which was signed in 1999 in Aruba, Netherlands Antilles, and entered into force in 2010 at the Conference of the Parties (COP) for the Cartagena Convention.
+The LBS Protocol is a legally binding protocol to the Cartagena Convention, and incorporates general obligations to address land-based sources of pollution in the Wider Caribbean, including marine litter.

 The Wider Caribbean Region includes those countries that border: